California and Colorado Elopements

 See if the state in which you’ll be getting married requires witnesses on the marriage license and arrange for them if they do.

 Some states (like Colorado) don’t require witnesses.
 Some states (like California) require at one witness.
 And some states require two witnesses.
-Bear in mind, your photographer and/or videographer can be your legal witness.
+Bear in mind, your photographer can be your legal witness.
 If you need another person, you can ask your officiant or photographer to bring someone along, or you can just wing it and ask a passer-by to serve as a witness.

 Decide on your wedding attire.